 Teaching

-I have experience creating spaces of inclusive, antiracist pedagogy in a university setting.
+In my university teaching, I strive to create inclusive, antiracist, human-centered pedagogical spaces.
 I also have experience as a trainer, mentor, and designer/facilitator for student career education.
 Read more about my approach to teaching and teaching experience below.

 My pedagogy aims to engage learners in collaborative, open-ended inquiry in and outside the classroom.
 I center an ethics of care in my teaching, focusing on relationship-building and context-sensitivity in my approaches.
 Through curriculum and lesson design, I work to refuse an unmarked status to whiteness, and respect the expertise that everyone brings to the learning environment through lived experience, prior intellectual preparation, and personal interests.